nvim-neo-tree/neo-tree.nvim/README.md

 the same list you would see from `:ls`.
 To show with the `buffers` list, use:

 ```
-:NeoTreeShow buffers
+:Neotree buffers
 ```

-or `:NeoTreeFocus buffers` or `:NeoTreeShow buffers` or `:NeoTreeFloat buffers`

 ### git_status
 This view take the results of the `git status` command and display them in a tree.
 It includes commands for adding, unstaging, reverting, and committing.

-The screenshot below shows the result of `:NeoTreeFloat git_status` while the filesystem is open in a sidebar:
+The screenshot below shows the result of `:Neotree float git_status` while the filesystem is open in a sidebar:

 ![Neo-tree git_status](https://github.com/nvim-neo-tree/resources/raw/main/images/Neo-tree-git_status.png)